sje30/lse/lse-eglen.md

 manuscript (AAM) resulting from their manuscript submitted to a journal for publication can be made freely available without embargo.
-This provides a pragmatic solution, free of author fees, commonly termed 'green OA', as an alernative to the publisher-preferred model of 'gold OA' where an article processing charge is often required.
+This provides a pragmatic solution, free of author fees, commonly termed 'green OA', as an alternative to the publisher-preferred model of 'gold OA' where an article processing charge is often required.
 UKRI see both green and gold OA as equally valid approaches to sharing work.